 Each Signal in the list shows its date of Publication, Title, Summary, and some Tags related to the topic, which our enrichment process has added to it.
 (1)

 Note that clicking on one of the Tags will add it to your Filter, which allows you to easily find similar Signals.

 Depending on the type of Signal, additional information is displayed (2).
 The Signals in the list will usually link out to the original source, where you can view the complete item.

 You are able to block bad-quality Signals from the list of Signals.

-If you block a Signal, it will be shown neither in the list of Signals in Insights nor in Elements' feeds at all, anymore.
+If you block a Signal, it will neither be shown in the list of Signals in Insights nor in the Elements' feeds at all, anymore.
 You can always view blocked Signals that would have matched your search using the filters, see below.